 Following are some of the items you will need to bring with you to the job fair.

-- Letters of Recommendation make copies of Preparation will set you apart from the crowd at a job fair.your top three letters of recommendation multiplied by the number of employers with which you plan to meet.
+Make copies of your top three letters of recommendation multiplied by the number of employers with which you plan to meet.
 Make sure all of the employers you are interested in get copies of your letters of recommendation.
 It will force them to file you differently from the rest of their stack of resumes.

-- Briefcase the amount of information you pick up at a job fair can sometimes be rather daunting.
-A briefcase gives you a mini-office from which to operate, including storage for extra copies of your resume and letters of recommendation.
+The amount of information you pick up at a job fair can sometimes be rather daunting.
+A briefcase or messenger bag gives you a mini-office from which to operate, including storage for extra copies of your resume and letters of recommendation.
 It also provides a much more professional look than the plastic bag most job fair attendees walk around with, loaded with their information cache of the day.

 Image is crucial at a job fair—even more important than at a normal interview since decisions are made much more quickly.
 This is not the time to model the latest in campus fashions.
 Make sure you wear a classic business suit.
 Keep it conservative so that their focus is on you, not your clothes.
 For further information, refer to the Competitive Interview Prep section, and the Dressing for Interview Success page specifically.